[ Printer Friendly Version ] [ Report Abuse ]

 “Edwin Napier, owner of the Applebee Arrows,” says Moody.
 “He was at the wedding yesterday.”

 I nod, hovering at the top of the stairs, unwilling to approach the corpse of Edwin Napier.
 In death, Napier’s face is as cold and blank as a statue’s face – it’s as if he was never alive at all.
-But I think back to his warm handshake last night, and the nostalgia in his eyes as he spoke of Scotland.
+But I think back to his warm handshake last night, and the nostalgia in his eyes as he spoke of Ireland.
 My knees shake.

 Seeming to sense my uneasiness, Remus pushes gently past me to inspect the body.

 “He’s dressed up as The Emperor card,” says Remus.
 He points to the knives stuck through Napier’s shoulders and arms.
 “He’s pinned up very neatly - systematically, even.
 Which makes it seem like North had a careful plan.”

 “How heavy d’you suppose he is?”
 I ask, feeling a bit steadier now that we’re talking about Napier as a corpse rather than a guest from James and Lily’s wedding.
 “North’s a pretty small bloke.
 Do you think he could have lifted Napier up onto the windowsill, all by himself?”